dhyey2075/SoundWave/SETUP.md

 - `/auth/callback` - OAuth callback handler (automatically redirects to dashboard)
 - `/` - Home page (redirects to signin or dashboard based on auth status)

+## Database Setup

+1. **Create Playlist Tables:**
+   - Go to your Supabase project dashboard
+   - Navigate to SQL Editor
+   - Copy and paste the contents of `supabase-schema.sql`
+   - Click "Run" to execute the SQL script
+   - This will create:
+     - `playlists` table for storing user playlists
+     - `playlist_songs` table for storing songs in playlists
+     - Row Level Security (RLS) policies for data protection
+     - Indexes for better query performance

 ## Features

 - ✅ Google OAuth sign-in